Publishing research results

 A researcher should investigate whether funding agencies, one's institution, or target journals have policies on sharing data.
 When applicable, data sharing should be planned before the study and described to ethical review committees.
 Even when no explicit demands exist, it is a fundamental principle of the scientific method that we are able to re-examine data and gather the data from many studies, in order to promote scientific advances.

 Internationally, there are two prominent publication guidelines.
 In its White Paper on Promoting Integrity in Scientific Journal Publications, the Council of Science Editors (CSE) discusses varies questions of publication ethics.
 The Vancouver rules for authorship (formal name: Recommendations for the Conduct, Reporting, Editing and Publication of Scholarly Work in Medical Journals, published by the International Committee of Medical Journal Editors, ICMJE) serve as the foremost international standards of publication ethics.
 ICMJE nowadays states that a trial will be considered for publication only if it has been registered before the enrollment of the first patient.

 In 1997, the Committee on Publication Ethics (COPE) was established in the UK, and its Guidelines on good publication practice (now "Code of conduct") have been widely and internationally circulated - over 7000 journals are members using the guidelines.
 See also EASE guidelines.
 The publishers have also started to take action.
-First out (?) were Blackwell, see their Best Practice Guidelines on Publication Ethics: a Publisher's Perspective.
+First out were Blackwell (now Wiley), see their Best Practice Guidelines on Publication Ethics: a Publisher's Perspective.
 Another exemple is Nature's Editorial policies.
 Elsevier has a Publishing Ethics Resource Kit (PERK).
 The International Association of Scientific, Technical and Medical Publishers has issued Guidelines for quotation & other academic uses of excerpts.